jjcss/Python_and_Final_Gen_Workshop_Spring_2022/README.md

 #### Full Code
 This folder contains the Computers CSV file and the completed Python code that we used to get certain data from the CSV file.
+Each line of code also contains comments that will help you understand what that line of code does.

 ### Presentation Slides - Contains additional resources for Python/Data Science
 [Python/Final General Workshop](https://docs.google.com/presentation/d/1RyVjgClG7m6CqC6YKgz01ez4u98OpaS2YRqO3FnxpjQ/edit?usp=sharing)